rails/rails/guides/source/active_record_migrations.md

 pass an array to `:primary_key` for a composite primary key.
 If you don't want a primary key at all, you can pass the option `id: false`.

-If you need to pass database specific options you can place an SQL fragment in the `:options` option.
+If you need to pass database-specific options you can place an SQL fragment in the `:options` option.
 For example:

 ```ruby